tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品动态_intl_en.md

 </ul><br>macOS:<ul style="margin:0">
 Reduced the CPU usage of screen sharing when mouse cursor capturing is enabled.
 </ul><br>Windows:<ul style="margin:0">
-<li/>Made AGC faster and timelier for better results.
+<li/>Made AGC faster and more timely for better results.
 <li/>Reduced the performance overhead of screen sharing when the window filtering feature is enabled.
 </ul></td>
 <td>2021-06-21</td>